Home / DC and Maryland Accident Attorney News Blog / What is Contributory Negligence?

 Written by Award-Winning Lawyer Lawrence S. Lapidus

 Insurance company adjusters of the at-fault driver will use every tactic they can to avoid a lawsuit.
-This pushback often means claiming contributory negligence, a legal rule that would reduce or completely eliminate the possibility of a settlement.
+This pushback often means claiming contributory negligence, a legal rule that would reduce or eliminate the possibility of a settlement.

 How Does Contributory Negligence Work?

-For example, if a pedestrian who is crossing a street outside of a marked crosswalk is injured by a speeding driver, the pedestrian will likely not be able to either settle the claim or recover damages in court because crossing a roadway is considered to be “contributorily negligent.”
-Similarly, in Fall & Injury cases, if a defect or obstruction could easily have been seen by the victim, that case may never be settled or win in court.
-There are ways to defeat this harsh rule, but only an experienced attorney who is willing to fight for his client will be able to avoid almost certain defeat.
+Similarly, in Fall & Injury cases, if the victim could have easily seen a defect or obstruction, that case may never be settled or win in court.
+There are ways to defeat this harsh rule, but only an experienced attorney who is willing to fight for their client will be able to avoid almost certain defeat.

-Examples of Contributory Negligence Include:
+Examples of Contributory Negligence

 • Failing to anticipate and avoid an obvious danger